top of page

 Is it normal to choose not to have breast reconstruction?

 Absolutely.
-Studies show that approximately 20-30% of women who undergo mastectomy choose not to have reconstruction.
+Studies show that about 20-30% of women who have a mastectomy choose not to have reconstruction.
 This is a completely valid and increasingly common choice.
 What matters most is that you feel informed and comfortable with your decision.

 How long is recovery after mastectomy without reconstruction?

-Recovery after mastectomy without reconstruction is generally 4-6 weeks.
+Recovery is generally 4-6 weeks.
 Most women can return to light daily activities within 2-3 weeks.
-This is notably shorter than recovery with reconstruction, which often takes 6-12 weeks or involves multiple staged procedures over several months.
+This is clearly shorter than recovery with reconstruction.
+That often takes 6-12 weeks or involves several staged surgeries over months.

 Will I need to wear a special bra after going flat?

-There is no medical requirement to wear a bra after going flat.
-Some women choose to wear a soft compression garment during the initial healing phase.
-If you decide to use an external prosthesis, you would wear a prosthesis bra with a built-in pocket to hold the form securely.
+There is no medical need to wear a bra after going flat.
+Some women choose a soft compression garment during early healing.
+If you use an external prosthesis, you would wear a prosthesis bra with a built-in pocket to hold the form in place.

 Can I still have reconstruction years after my mastectomy?

 Yes.
-Delayed breast reconstruction can be performed years or even decades after a mastectomy.
-Options include implant-based reconstruction, DIEP flap, latissimus dorsi flap, and other autologous tissue techniques.
-Your plastic surgeon can evaluate your specific situation and discuss which options are available to you.
+Delayed reconstruction can be done years or even decades after a mastectomy.
+Options include implant-based reconstruction, DIEP flap, latissimus dorsi flap, and other own-tissue techniques.
+Your plastic surgeon can review your situation and discuss which options suit you.

 How can I cope with the emotional impact of going flat?

-It is important to give yourself time and grace.
-Many women find support through online communities, support groups, or professional counseling.
-Connecting with other women who have made the same choice can be incredibly empowering.
-Remember that your worth and identity are not defined by your body shape — and many women find a deep sense of freedom in embracing their flat chest.
+It helps to give yourself time and grace.
+Many women find support through online communities, support groups, or professional counselling.
+Connecting with other women who made the same choice can be very empowering.
+Your worth and identity are not defined by your body shape.
+Many women find a deep sense of freedom in embracing their flat chest.

-Written by Dr. Mahyar Foumani, plastic and reconstructive surgeon specializing in breast reconstruction.
+Written by Dr. Mahyar Foumani, plastic and reconstructive surgeon.
 Based on the book 'Breast Reconstruction Explained.'